Skip to Content

 Contents

-As said earlier, the most specific and accurate answer to this question depends on the type, make, and model of your mower, and you can consult your owner’s manual for this answer.
-However, there are a few basic types of lawnmowers based on the intensity of duty and weight of the machine, etc. These types include walk-behind lawnmowers called push mowers, riding mowers of which there are a couple of types, and larger tractors.
-These mowers’ gas capacity is general information for lawnmower owners and having a basic knowledge of these things is good if you are planning on being one.
+As said earlier, the most specific and accurate answer to this question depends on the type, make, and model of your mower, and you can consult your owner’s manual to find out this answer.
+However, there are a few basic types of lawnmowers based on the intensity of duty and weight of the machine, etc.

 ● Push Mowers:

-Push mowers are mostly intended for smaller, level areas and lighter duties.
+Push mowers are primarily intended for smaller, level areas and lighter duties.
 There aren’t many bumps involved, so the fuel consumption is lower.
 The fuel capacity of household push mowers is generally half a liter at most, and you can mow half an acre in one tank.
-Therefore, two tanks or one liter is sufficient enough for an acre.
-Some push mower models may have a little higher gas capacity, which can be found in the manual.

 ● Riding Mowers:

-When it comes to heavier duty, uneven ground with bumps, and higher acceleration, a push mower can no longer adequately serve the purpose.
-So, riding mowers are used for mowing rough terrains.
-Riding mowers further have types based on size.
 For smaller riding mowers, the fuel consumption per acre is 20% to 40% more than push mowers.
 Medium-sized riding mowers typically have a capacity of around 2 gallons of gas.
+A propane tank often powers these mowers.

 ● Tractor Styled and Commercial Mowers: